Dpdl-io/DpdlEngine/Install_requirements.md

 ## System requirements

-Although Dpdl is compatible also with previews versions of Java and virtual machines, this release of 'DpdlEngine lite' requires a compatible Java Virtual Machine (JRE) version  >= 'Java 17'  to run.
+Although Dpdl is compatible also with previews versions of Java and virtual machines, the Demo release of 'DpdlEngine lite' requires a compatible Java Virtual Machine (JRE) version  >= 'Java 17'  to run.

 If your requirements are to run 'DpdlEngine lite' on an older version of java JRE, just drop an e-mail to: info@dpdl.io